securitytxt/security-txt/README.md

 Here is a list of all available options:

-**In-scope:** Define what targets are in scope.
+**In-scope:** Define which targets are in scope.
 You can use wildcards and add your desktop applications, mobile applications, and open source projects to the list.

 ```
 In-scope: *.example.com
 In-scope: github.com/example-project
 ```

-**Out-of-scope:** Define what targets are not in scope.
+**Out-of-scope:** Define which targets are not in scope.

 ```
 Out-of-scope: test.example.com
 ```

-**Out-of-scope-vuln:** State what vulnerabilities will not be accepted in reports.
-For instance, if you do not want researchers to report [Clickjacking](https://www.owasp.org/index.php/Clickjacking) vulnerabilities you can do so as follows:
+**Out-of-scope-vuln:** State which vulnerabilities will not be accepted in reports.
+For example, if you do not want researchers to report [Clickjacking](https://www.owasp.org/index.php/Clickjacking) vulnerabilities, you can do as follows:

 ```
 Out-of-scope-vuln: Clickjacking